 Coccydynia, or pain in the tailbone pain at the end of the spine is 4 times more common in women than in men.
 The area of pain often feels tender on touching and can be painful.
 It can be caused by accidents or fall, pregnancy-related injury, or poor posture.
 The pain can severely affect daily routine activities like sitting, driving and performing household chores.

-2. Back Pain During and After Pregnancy
+2. Women's Back Pain During and After Pregnancy

 3. Compression Fracture

 Postmenopause the demineralization of bones in women occurs at a faster pace.
 This causes a condition known as osteoporosis.
 The bones lose their structural integrity and become prone to fractures.
 The most common site among women is the compression fracture at the spine.
 This may often go unnoticed until loss of height becomes evident.
-However, pain due to pressure over surrounding structures can cause severe back pain.
+However, pain due to pressure over surrounding structures can cause severe back pain in women.

 4. Spinal Osteoarthritis

 Arthritis in the spine occurs as age-related changes cause the wearing of cartilage layers.
 The height of intervertebral discs reduces with their desiccation.
 Degenerative changes at the facet joints cause loss of cushioning at the joints.
-This causes pain, particularly after the age of 45.
+This causes women's back pain, particularly after the age of 45.